I feel I’m ‘king of the road,’ driving my rent-a-wreck to work at Universal Studios in the morning.

 Punk was just becoming known as a fashion style, from the music magazines coming out of London: kids mock Pete Townsend of the Who, by chanting ‘My Generation’s’ dictum, ‘before you get old,’ at him in the pub.
+He is now deaf and does not understand their taunts.
 From a musical point of view, the New York scene, with The Dolls and Ramones as progenitors, seems to be adapting the kids’ attitude that anything before 1975 is old.
 With disco capturing the Glitter scene of Bowie, T-Rex and Mott the Hopple, rock n roll seems to be splitting into opposing camps.
 I call Minehan a punk, more as an observation of his age than as a rock style.
-He hadn’t even heard the term in Boston.
+He hasn’t even heard the term in Boston.
 The mod Modern Lovers are style setters in Arrowsmithland.
 Old roots bury deep in New England.
 Jimmy likes punk because it fits his image as a kid selling himself on the streets to anyone with twenty bucks.
 1977 is around the corner, to be exploited in the Clash’s breakout album of the year.

 For kids, LA doesn’t seem to have changed from the Beach Boys heyday of the early sixties.
 Why were the kids going to change when all they want is to go surfing?
 What do I know.
 I like Roy Orbison.

 Hanging out in the Starwood parking lot, the first thing I notice is there are so few actual kids.
-Maybe because it’s a school night?
+Maybe because it is a school night?
 Do punks obey the parental unit’s curfew?
 Best to keep an open mind.
 I have to wait for Chris Miller to show up.

 “What are you looking for?”
 Tony asks.